Vojvodina: Kingdom of Yugoslavia

-At the end of World War I, the Austria-Hungary collapsed.
+At the end of World War I, Austria-Hungary collapsed.
 On 31 October 1918, the Banat Republic was proclaimed in Timișoara.
 The government of Hungary recognized its independence, but it was short-lived.
 On 24 November 1918, the Assembly of Syrmia proclaimed the unification of Syrmia with Serbia.
 The following day, the Great People's Assembly of Serbs, Bunjevci and other Slavs in Banat, Bačka and Baranja in Novi Sad also proclaimed the unification of Banat, Bačka and Baranja with the Kingdom of Serbia.
 The assembly numbered 757 deputies, of which 578 were Serbs, 84 Bunjevci, 62 Slovaks, 21 Rusyns, 6 Germans, 3 Šokci, 2 Croats, and 1 Hungarian.
 On 1 December 1918, Vojvodina, as part of the Kingdom of Serbia, became part of the Kingdom of Serbs, Croats and Slovenes.

 Between 1929 and 1941, the region was part of the Danube Banovina, a province of the Kingdom of Yugoslavia, with administrative center in Novi Sad.
 Apart from the core territories of Vojvodina and Baranya, it included significant parts of Šumadija and Braničevo regions south of the Danube, but not the capital city of Belgrade itself.